ravi-prakash1907/CaterApp/README.md

 It can be installed :

 ## ❓ Requirements
-1. Any linux system or installed bash / zsh terminal (preferred)
+1. Any Linux system or installed bash / zsh terminal (preferred)
 2. Python 3.2 or higher version
 3. pip (latest recommended)